opentdf/spec/schema/ProofOfPosession.md

 ## What is this?

-The proof of possession works by having the client generate a key pair, which it then associates with an access_token via a code or token exchange.
+The proof of possession works by having the client generate an ephemeral key pair, which it then associates with an access_token via a code or token exchange.
 This produces an access token with an explicit binding (via the `cnf` claim) to the public key of the value.
 Then, the client can issue DPoP proofs that will be allow servers